Fighters conduct joint training with Navy anti-sub aircraft

 |0

-This work, Fighters conduct joint training with Navy anti-sub aircraft, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fighters conduct joint training with Navy anti-sub aircraft, by TSgt Brandon Boyd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT